bedapub/2025-10-Zukunftstag-simulation/README.md

 conda activate zukunftstag2025
 ```

-When I set up my environment, I used the combination of `pyenv` and `poetry`.
+When I set up my environment on my personal computer, I used the combination of `pyenv` and `poetry`.
+When I setup the environment on in my virtual box, I used the conda environment, because poetry failed due to SSL certificate issues (into which I wish to look deeper later).
+Both methods seem to work.

 ## Run the script